geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 Whenever you have a kernel with a loop, this is pretty much unusable because I'm not going to scroll through this huge, massive list.

 ##### **Geohot** [[00:08:00](https://www.youtube.com/watch?v=22O5E5aAnJU&t=480)]
-And it would be nice...
+And it would be nice..

 ##### **Geohot** [[00:08:01](https://www.youtube.com/watch?v=22O5E5aAnJU&t=481)]
 I mean, what would be really cool actually is if there was a little triangle next to it and I could expand it, I could see all the hits of the instruction.

 ##### **Geohot** [[00:08:15](https://www.youtube.com/watch?v=22O5E5aAnJU&t=495)]
-But yeah, so I think good goals for this week are...
+But yeah, so I think good goals for this week are..

 ##### **Geohot** [[00:08:21](https://www.youtube.com/watch?v=22O5E5aAnJU&t=501)]
 Cleaning up the instruction trace to be that.